How to write a business plan for a craft beer bar?

 - Hiring a business plan writer.

-Using an online business plan software for your beer bar's business plan
+Using an online business plan software for your craft beer bar's business plan

 There are several advantages to using specialized software: